WPDevelopers/disable-comments/readme.txt

 Want to contribute?
 Here's the [GitHub development repository](https://github.com/solarissmoke/disable-comments).

-Thanks to the following people for contributing translations of this plugin: German - [http://foe-services.de](Christan Foellmann).
+Thanks to the following people for contributing translations of this plugin: German - [Christian Foellmann](http://foe-services.de).

 == Frequently Asked Questions ==